Omega-3s Might Ease Sore Muscles After Workouts

 By displacing some arachidonic acid in membranes, omega-3s can shift the balance toward less inflammatory signaling after muscle damage.
 They also reduce cyclooxygenase activity and can be turned into specialized pro-resolving mediators (SPMs).

 These SPMs help shut down inflammation, clear immune cells from the injury site and promote a return to normal tissue function.
-On the pain side, SPMs can modulate pain receptors and ion channels, dampening both local and central nervous system sensitization.
+On the pain side, SPMs can affect pain receptors and ion channels, which may calm both local and central nervous system sensitization.

 “Omega-3–derived mediators seem to have genuine analgesic properties,” says co-author Nacharin Phiphopthatsanee, MD.